johannesthoma/mmap_allocator/README.md

 * 0.6.0, to_stl_vector function template.
 * 0.6.1, flags bugfix.
 * 0.7.0, moved mmappable_vector to separate header.
+* 0.8.0, to_mmappable_vector conversion function.

 Author
 ------

 This was written by Johannes Thoma <johannes.thoma@gmx.at>
+Thanks to Piotr Nycz from stackoverflow for contributing the constructor function template in mmappable_vector.h